- What Are the Best Practices When Using Amazon?

 Report Job Fraud

-If you feel you may have received a fraudulent request for Amazon employment, you should try to get Amazon fraud protection by sending an email to [email protected].
+If you feel you may have received a fraudulent request for Amazon employment, you should try to get Amazon fraud protection by emailing [email protected].